 Enjoying a lovely rural location on top of the hill above Llanon village, this very comfortable barn conversion is perfect for exploring Ceredigion.

 Situated between Aberystwyth and Aberaeron there are many superb beaches dotted along the coast including New Quay, Aberporth, Cwmtydu, Llangrannog and Llanrhystud where there is also a golf course and leisure centre.

 Aberaeron is a beautiful Georgian town with stunning architecture painted in a rainbow of colours.

 As well as the pretty harbour there are several interesting shops, restaurants and an ice cream parlour.

-Llanon village has its own beach, church, 2 pubs, restaurant, village store, butcher, baker, tea rooms, Chinese takeaway and fish and chip shop.
+Llanon village has its own beach, church, pub, restaurant, village store, butcher and fish and chip shop.

 Set within the heart of the Cardiganshire countryside, this large detached cottage and barn conversion is an excellent choice for birdwatchers and ramblers alike.
 Equally suitable for families who simply wish to relax in a remote and stunning setting, with large gardens and nearby forestry to explore.